Explorer Day Camp (Grades 2 – 5)

 Art – Engage in a variety of art activities through the use of different mediums and multi-media.

 Basketball – Learn the basics of shooting, passing, dribbling and game strategies.

-Baking - Learn the fundamentals of baking, mixing, kitchen safety and more!
-Students are encouraged to try new foods and experiment with flavors in new ways.
+Baking – Learn the fundamentals of baking, mixing, kitchen safety and more!
+Campers are encouraged to try new foods and experiment with flavors in exciting ways.

 Cartooning – Identify facial expressions and body shapes in cartoon form to create your own cartoon people, animals, superheroes, or whatever else you can dream up!

 Chess – Learn the fundamentals of chess or hone your skills by participating in serious play and fun variations.

 Chinese – Learn the basics of the Chinese language and culture by increasing their vocabulary with common words and phrases, creating unique masks, cooking native dishes, and more!

 Computers – Be the master of web design by making photo pages, link pages, video pages, blogs and more!

 Cooking – Be a master of the kitchen while you chop, stir, measure, and saute your way to delicious food!